-One can now use the behaviour of $\phi_r$'s and $W_r$'s at the zeroes and poles which are in terms of the conformal dimensions of the fields in the correlator and fields in the fusion rules to determine the differential equation.
+One can now use the behavior of $\phi_r$'s and $W_r$'s at the zeros and poles that are in terms of the conformal dimensions of the fields in the correlator and fields in the fusion rules to determine the differential equation.
 For correlators with a low number of conformal blocks, this is tractable and is exactly solvable.